 We conducted our audit in accordance with International Standards on Auditing (Ireland) (ISAs (Ireland)) and applicable law.
-Our responsibilities under those standards are further described in the Auditor's Responsibilities for the audit of the financial statements section of our report.
-We have fulfilled our ethical responsibilities under, and we remained independent of the Group in accordance with ethical requirements that are relevant to our audit of financial statements in Ireland, including the Ethical Standard issued by the Irish Auditing and Accounting Supervisory Authority (IAASA), as applied to listed entities.
+Our responsibilities under those standards are described below in the Auditor's responsibilities for the audit of the financial statements section of our report.
+We are independent of the Group and the Company in accordance with ethical requirements that are relevant to our audit of financial statements in Ireland, including the Ethical Standard for Auditors (Ireland) issued by the Irish Auditing and Accounting Supervisory Authority (IAASA), as applied to other listed entities, and we have fulfilled our other ethical responsibilities in accordance with these requirements.